martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element click selector.md

  be clicked to load more elements.
  * click type - type of how the selector knows when there will be no new elements and clicking should stop.
+ * click element uniqueness - type of how selector knows which buttons are already clicked.
  * multiple - multiple records are being extracted (almost always should be checked).
 Multiple option for child selectors usually should not be checked.
  * delay - delay before element selection and delay between clicking.
 This